 What We Don’t Love: Not available in black or neutral colors

 This straight swivel vegetable peeler uses serrated blades to peel your produce paper-thin.
 The swivel blade allows for ease of movement and a range of motion that can help with long peeling projects, as well as with the difficult shapes of vegetables.
 The blades can peel even notoriously difficult thin-skinned foods like tomatoes and peaches.
 Plus, they stay sharp with continued use.
-The handle is non-slip and can be used in either hand.
+The handle is non-slip and can be used by either hand.

 Available in festive green and red colors, the Kuhn Rikon swivel peeler adds a fun touch to any kitchen decor.
 It’s also large enough to peel bigger items like butternut squash with fewer strokes than smaller peelers.
 Though it’s a few dollars more than a heavily budgeted option, it's still very affordable.